Metal recycling: how scrap becomes new metal

 What gets rejected and why

-A clean-load checklist will live on the leaf pages — start with Metal to Be Recycled: A Sorting Guide.
+For a clean-load checklist by grade, start with Metal to Be Recycled: A Sorting Guide.

 Frequently asked questions